I-Land: The Final 12

 The fourth and last mission of the first part of the show decides the final 12 contestants.
 The trainees must perform an original song titled "I&credible" with the theme "Awakening".
-Similar to "Into the I-LAND", there are 12 parts, and each trainee must pick which part they want to perform.
+Similar to "Into the I-LAND", there are 12 parts, and each trainee must choose which part they want to perform.
 They are given seven days to prepare.

 Rain and Son Sung-deuk evaluate the Grounders, and Zico, Pdogg, and DOOBU evaluate the I-Landers as a midpoint check.
-Jay and Jake help the I-Landers with the details of the choreography, and Ni-ki helps the Grounders.
+Jay and Jake help the I-Landers with the details of the choreography, and Ni-Ki helps the Grounders.
 From the I-Land, three contestants are voted out by the I-Landers themselves, and another three from the producers.
 Six trainees from the Ground, including the demoted I-Landers, are selected to fill the six remaining spots in the I-Land by the global fans through voting.
 The six remaining I-Landers automatically advance to the second part of the show.
-After the eliminated I-Landers arrive on the Ground, they must perform again with the Grounders, given three days to redistribute parts and prepare.
+After the eliminated I-Landers arrive on the Ground, they must perform again with the Grounders, and they are given three days to redistribute parts and prepare.

-I-Landers K, Lee Hee-seung, Park Sung-hoon, Yang Jung-won, Jake, and Jay are saved from being dropped to the Ground and they will continue on the second part of the show.
+I-Landers K, Lee Hee-seung, Park Sung-hoon, Yang Jung-won, Jake, and Jay were saved from being dropped to the Ground and therefore will continue on the second part of the show.